Psychonauts 2: Plot

 Raz shows Lili the paper he found, but she refuses to believe it and runs off.
 To Raz's surprise, Truman reveals he is faking his coma and urges Raz to bring Ford Cruller to the Motherlobe and reconstitute his split personalities, as he holds the secret behind Maligula.
 Raz does so, along the way helping the other Psychic Six members with their mental traumas that developed after their fight with Maligula.
-Once Ford is whole, he explains that Maligula is actually Lucrecia "Lucy" Mux, the previously-unknown seventh member of the Psychic Six, (once known as the "Psychic Seven") and Raz's grandaunt, who was in a romantic relationship with Ford.
+Once Ford is whole, he explains that Maligula is actually Lucrecia "Lucy" Mux (née Galochio), the previously unknown seventh member of the Psychic Six, (once known as the "Psychic Seven") and Raz's grandaunt, who was in a romantic relationship with Ford after the death of her husband Gelsin.
 Lucy returned to Grulovia to quell an uprising, but under its leader Gzar Theodore Malik's abusive treatment, Lucy created the Maligula personality as a fight-or-flight response.
-However, Maligula went out of control and flooded the country, killing peaceful protestors and forcing the Gzar and his family into exile.
-The Psychic Six defeated Maligula, but Ford secretly spared her life and used one of Otto's inventions, the Astralathe, a device that makes permanent alterations to the mind, to bury the Maligula personality deep inside Lucy's mind and make her believe she was Marona "Nona" Aquato, who died during the flooding.
-Ford also altered Marona's son Augustus' memories to accept Lucrecia as his mother.
-Finally, Ford used the Astralathe to split his own mind to forget about Lucy as he mourns for her.
+However, Maligula went berserk and flooded the country, killing peaceful protestors led by her own sister Marona Nona Aquato and the latter's husband Lazarus Lazlo and forcing the Gzar and his family into exile.
+The Psychic Six defeated Maligula, but Ford secretly spared her life and used one of Otto's inventions, the Astralathe, a device that makes permanent alterations to the mind, to bury the Maligula personality deep inside Lucy's mind and make her believe she was Marona.
+Ford also altered the memories of Marona's son Augustus to accept Lucrecia as his mother.
+Finally, Ford used the Astralathe to split his own mind to forget about Lucy as he mourned for her.
 Raz, horrified by the revelation, runs off to warn his family, but Ford warns that the family's memories will unravel and they might attack her, triggering the Maligula personality in the process.

 Ford and Raz find Nona in the nearby Green Needle Gulch, home of the Psychic Six, where the Astralathe is kept, as Nona shows signs of remembering her time as Lucy.
 Ford determines that with the Psychic Six's help, they can use the Astralathe to create a further hole in Nona's mind to banish the Maligula personality permanently.
 Within Nona's mind, they learn that she had been already recalling elements of Lucy, and was the one to convince Raz to go to Whispering Rock in her subconscious as an indirect means to call for the Psychonauts' help.
 As Ford and Raz prepare to banish Maligula, Raz is suddenly removed from Nona's mind by Truman, who was called by suspicious intern Norma.
-Finding Truman's actions suspicious, Raz and Lili enter his mind and discover his brain is actually that of Nick, who reveals to be Gristol Malik, Gzar Theodore's son.
+Finding Truman's actions suspicious, Raz and Lili enter his mind and discover his brain is actually that of Nick, who is revealed to be Gristol Malik, Gzar Theodore's son.
 Gristol posed as Nick to infiltrate the Psychonauts and get revenge for his family's downfall.
 He instituted a plan to have Loboto replace Truman's brain with his, using Truman's position to revive Maligula, destroy the Psychonauts, and remake Grulovia.